In this OET Writing article, we will share how you can get a high score on this sub-test. The OET Writing sub-test is unlike any other writing test.

 Compare these two tasks:

 Using the information in the notes, write a letter back to the referring GP, Dr Jones, detailing your findings and suggested a treatment plan.

 Using the information in the notes, write a letter to Dr Jones detailing your findings and suggested a treatment plan.

 In task 1 the doctor already knows the patient.
 In task 2 the doctor does not know the patient.

 How do you think your selection of case notes will change if the doctor knows or does not know the patient?

-The answer to this is significantly.
+The answer to this is that they will change significantly.
 For instance, if the doctor already knows the patient, do you need to include much information from the medical history?
 No. But if the doctor has never met the patient before?
 Yes!